bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/UpdatingBareos.rst

 Debian based Linux Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since Bareos :index:`Version >= 14.2.0 <pair: bareos-14.2.0; dbconfig-common (Debian)>` the Debian (and Ubuntu) based packages support the **dbconfig-common** mechanism to create and update the Bareos database.
+Since Bareos :sinceVersion:`14.2.0: dbconfig-common (Debian)` the Debian (and Ubuntu) based packages support the **dbconfig-common** mechanism to create and update the Bareos database.
 If this is properly configured, the database schema will be automatically adapted by the Bareos packages.